tylerfreckmann/HKIoTDemo/docs/source/leave.rst

 *Text-To-Speech API*
 	for converting an text to speech to play back through the speaker.

-I will be leading you through the Shower Scenario in the best way I can.
+I will be leading you through the Leave House Scenario in the best way that I can.
 The numbers correspond to the numbering on the sequence diagram below.

 Sequence Diagram
 ~~~~~~~~~~~~~~~~

 .. figure::  images/leavesd.png

-**Have trouble seeing the image?** `Click Here! <http://hkiotdemo.readthedocs.org/en/latest/_images/leavesd.png>`__
+**Have trouble seeing the diagram?** `Click Here! <http://hkiotdemo.readthedocs.org/en/latest/_images/leavesd.png>`__

 Initial Setup
 ~~~~~~~~~~~~~